 It will likely be a surprise to say I think this doctor is likely an excellent diagnostician.
 He actually performed a very thorough examination and ordered many tests.
 He provided sound medical care.
 However, in the words of the late, phenomenal Maya Angelou, “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 So friends, remember, it is not okay for a person in a position of power to make you feel like you are crazy.
 I left questioning my sanity and I am not crazy.
+There really are physical manifestations of anxiety.
 I did not make up my symptoms and am not seeking attention or looking to get out of anything.
 This person needs to get the heck out of my way and take a good hard look at who really needs to “dial it down a notch.”